Dr Aidan J Kelly

 Business School, United Kingdom, July 2nd- July 5th.

 My primary academic interests are in advertising theory, consumer research and brand management.
-I am currently engaged in projects exploring consumer collecting behaviour in the context of vinyl records, advertising account planning in the digital age, gender interpretation of online advertising and the cultural branding of luxury.
-I have recently co-supervised (along with Dr Ayantunji Gbadamosi) a Ph.D. candidate to completion, Dr Diliara Mingazova, in 2018 whose doctoral thesis explored children's relationships with brands.
+I am currently engaged in projects exploring consumer collecting behaviour in the context of vinyl records (with Dr Henrik Linden of the Institute of Hospitality and Tourism, University of East London), advertising account planning in the digital age, polysemic interpretations of online advertising and the cultural branding of luxury.
 I invite any potentially interested collaborators or students to contact me if you wish to engage with any of these or related topics.

 As well as leading the B.Sc.
-Marketing programme, I currently lead the following modules at Royal Docks School of Business and Law:
+Marketing and B.A.
+Business Management (Marketing) programmes, I currently lead the following modules at Royal Docks School of Business and Law:

 MK5009 - Integrated Marketing Communications